ID6763Fall2016/partyboat/Clark_Lei/README.md

 # Setup

-⋅⋅⋅ Upload comiled sketch to Arduno Yun (Not working well with Galileo).
+* Connect Arduino Yun board to computer (not working well with Galileo)

-# Instructions:

-  * Press switch to start/end a round;

-  * Press softspot to change color;

-  * Blend flex sensor strip to trigger sucessful match.
+* Upload compiled sketch from Arduino IDE to the board.

-# Connection:
+# Connection

   1. Servo moter PWD pin: d9;